The Courage to Be Free: Contents summary

-In The Courage to Be Free, Ron DeSantis critiques the "woke agenda" and the elite; DeSantis specifically names Anthony Fauci and claims that public health measures implemented during the COVID-19 pandemic were "heavy-handed".
+In The Courage to Be Free, Ron DeSantis attacks what he calls "the elite" and the "woke agenda", which he calls "a war on the truth" and "a form of cultural Marxism".
+DeSantis specifically names Anthony Fauci and claims that public health measures implemented during the COVID-19 pandemic were "heavy-handed".
 Throughout the book, DeSantis shows contempt for other institutions, including legacy media, the Democratic Party (described as a "woke dumpster fire"), and Big Tech.
-Regarding Donald Trump, DeSantis avoids mentioning Trump's presidency, although indirectly bemoans him for a perceived lack of inaction; "Here we had a unified Republican government for the first time in more than a decade, and yet so much of the time was frittered away on matters like the conspiracy theory that Donald Trump’s campaign had colluded with Russia, which GOP-led committees investigated for two years".
+Regarding Donald Trump, DeSantis avoids mentioning Trump's presidency, although indirectly bemoans him for perceived inaction; "Here we had a unified Republican government for the first time in more than a decade, and yet so much of the time was frittered away on matters like the conspiracy theory that Donald Trump's campaign had colluded with Russia, which GOP-led committees investigated for two years".
+The Walt Disney Company's opposition to the Florida Parental Rights in Education Act is detailed in the chapter "The Magic Kingdom of Woke Corporatism", writing about his wedding at Disney World and touting his abolition of the Reedy Creek Improvement Act.

-On the COVID-19 pandemic in Florida, DeSantis advocates for a relaxed position on businesses and schools, and suggests the United States government should investigate the origin of COVID-19.
+On the COVID-19 pandemic in Florida, DeSantis advocates for a relaxed position on businesses and schools, and suggests the United States government should investigate the origin of SARS-CoV-2.
 DeSantis blames Richard Corcoran, the state's education commissioner during the pandemic, for shutting schools down, and states that he "prodded" Corcoran to open schools back up, based on data from Sweden and South Korea.
 Additionally, he criticizes Fauci for the federal government's response to the pandemic, suggesting that the models used by the White House Coronavirus Task Force were overexaggerated.